 The recommended paths don’t fully address your needs?
-Then simply build your own path by selecting the 2 or 3 electives most suited to yours & your company’s needs.
-You can choose these electives from all short-focused programmes with a minimum of 7 and up to a total maximum of 9 days.
-Our programme finder will give you a good overview of the broad range of possibilities.
+Then simply build your own path by selecting the 2 electives most suited to yours & your company’s needs.
+You can choose these electives from some short-focused programmes with a minimum of 4 and up to a total maximum of 6 days.
+Our programme finder will give you a good overview of possibilities.
 Or you can just contact us for further advice.

 Discover our unique modular approach: It’s all about you!